quadsyn/synth-playground/docs/internal/notes.md

-Mostly links that aren't part of something of the todo list, and smaller notes.
+Mostly links that aren't part of something on the todo list, and smaller notes.
 Larger notes go into their own file here.

 --------------------------------------------------------------------------------